 - Stir in half the milk, working in the flour gradually until it begins to form a batter, then beat well and add the rest of the milk and liqueur or water.

-- Pour batter into a jug and let stand for about 15 minutes before making any pancakes.
+- Pour batter into a jug and let stand for about 15 minutes before making any pancakes, if you have time.
 When batter has rested, heat a nonstick pan over medium high heat, add a little bit of butter to the center of the pan, stir the batter then pour in a small amount into the pan then swirl it so that it spreads thinly.

 - Cook for about one minute, then turn and cook the other side for about 30 seconds.